aesirkth/ground-control/README.md

 ├── README.md                   # This file
-├── data/                       # (Ungitted) folder to store the received telemetry ├── doc/                        # The documentation goes there ├── dummy_interface/
+├── data/                       # (Ungitted) folder to store the received telemetry ├── doc/                        # The documentation goes there ├── dummy_gateway/
-│   └── dummy_interface.ino     # Example telemetry code for arduino
+│   └── dummy_gateway.ino       # Code to emulate a working gateway
 ├── gui/
 │   └── widgets.py              # Widgets used in the LPS control GUI
 ├── utils/